EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 the standby server.

 > **NOTE:** With PostgreSQL 10 and earlier Barman cannot handle WAL streaming
-> and WAL archiving being enabled at the same time - you must therefore disable
+> and WAL archiving being enabled at the same time on a standby.
+You must therefore
-> WAL archiving if using WAL streaming and vice versa.
-This is because it is possible
+> disable WAL archiving if using WAL streaming and vice versa.
+This is because it is
-> for WALs produced by PostgreSQL 10 and earlier to be logically equivalent but differ
+> possible for WALs produced by PostgreSQL 10 and earlier to be logically equivalent
-> at the binary level, causing Barman to fail to detect that two WALs are identical.
+> but differ at the binary level, causing Barman to fail to detect that two WALs are
+> identical.

 ### Immediate checkpoint